cspenn/figured/docs/prd.md

   * FR8.1: Upon a user adding a location, the system MUST check its bundled database for other distinct city entries that currently resolve to the exact same effective time zone (i.e., same UTC offset and DST rules at that moment).
   * FR8.2: Any such identified "shared locations" MUST be automatically added to the user's display if not already present and if the 24-column limit is not exceeded.
 * **FR9: Removing Timezones:**
-  * FR9.1: Users MUST be able to remove any displayed timezone column (including "Home," "Current System," or auto-added ones) via a clear and accessible UI element (e.g., an 'X' icon on the column).
+  * FR9.1: Users MUST be able to remove any displayed timezone column (including "Current System," or auto-added ones) via a clear and accessible UI element (e.g., an 'X' icon on the column).
+The designated "Home" timezone cannot be directly removed; users should be prompted to set a different "Home" timezone if they attempt to remove the current one, or the removal option for the active "Home" timezone should be disabled/hidden.
 * **FR10: Data Persistence:**
   * FR10.1: All user-selected timezones (including the "Home" timezone) and their display order MUST be saved locally using chrome.storage.local.
 (Note: User-selected city preferences are not considered highly sensitive data for V1; advanced encryption for this specific local data is a future consideration if deemed necessary).
   * FR10.2: Saved configurations MUST be automatically loaded when a new tab is opened.